jferperez27/sorting-visualizer/README.md

 # Sorting Algorithms Visualizer

 This project was originally made to practice my personal design and implementation of several popular sorting algorithms for my own personal understanding.
-Although implementing such sorting algorithms facilitated my understanding for such sorting techniques, I found it hard for me to understand why some algorithms were more preferable than others.
+Although implementing such sorting algorithms facilitated my understanding , I found it hard for me to understand why some algorithms were more preferable than others.
 Thus, the inspiration behind this project.